rusty-electron/ltspice-simulation-group/README.md

 > Seeking Simulation help is allowed during the week, other members can then assist him/her via screen-sharing or tool tips.

+### Submission format

+Place the Week X's files in the directory `./weekX` under the naming format `<username>-weekX.pdf`.
+Hence, if my username is `badbox4` and I am submitting for week3, the report file should be place under the directory `week3` as `badbox4-week3.pdf`.

 ## Week-wise schedule

-* Week 1: Opamp with -ve feedback (first five chapters of Gayakwad)
+* Week 1: Opamp with -ve feedback (first five chapters of Gayakwad) - completed
+* Week 2: Frequency Response and General Linear Applications of Opamps

 ## Resources